 Participation Visit to the Sifting Site

-For further information about opening hours, prices and reservations please visit our information page at the City of David website.
+For further information and activity booking please visit our information page at the City of David website.

 Long Time Volunteering

 Volunteers at the Sifting Project require us to appoint staff members to instruct them until they are well-trained and can check the sifting trays by themselves before dumping the material.
 This is why we charge a fee for the first three days of volunteering.
 The fee is half the price of regular participation.
 After being qualified to check trays, the volunteers are added to the site staff, and their tasks include filling up buckets, dry sifting, pushing wheelbarrows and pottery registration as well as helping out with any of the site needs.
 We can handle volunteer groups of up to 10 people, but in case of very busy days with large groups of visitors, some volunteers may be shifted to help in other City of David excavations.